iits-consulting/charts/charts/db-init/README-OTC.md

 ```

-After that go to terraform kubernetes and initialize the database like this:
+After that go to terraform kubernetes and you can use it like this:

 ```terraform